Millicent Khumalo, Mentoring Support Specialist, South Africa

 ~ Net Buddy Anathi

-It is liberating for many black South African teens to realize that they are not unique in their early life challenges and to see others who have overcome adversity not in a glamorous stroke of lucky success but in step-by-step, day after day, year after year planning, goal setting, and hard work.
-When they hear stories of how their Video Mentors overcame hardships or bounced back from mistakes, they realize that they too can do the same.
+One of the most liberating realizations for Black South African teens is that successful adults aren’t born knowing how to succeed or given the secrets along the way – that to be successful, most adults have to work very hard for a very long time, they stumble repeatedly, and often fail more than once.
+It is also reassuring for many Black South African teens to realize that they are not unique in their early life challenges and to see others who have overcome adversity, not in a glamorous stroke of lucky success but through step-by-step, day after day, year after year planning, goal setting, and hard work.
+When they hear stories of how their Video Mentors overcame hardships or bounced back from mistakes, they realize that they too can do the same, step by step.

-This is the moment that changes the rest of their lives: after achieving a Bachelor’s or Diploma qualification on their matric exam, after being told countless times they could not do so, they now know that if they work hard and with persistence, they can achieve or obtain what others say they cannot.
+This is the moment that changes the rest of their lives: achieving a Bachelor’s or Diploma qualification on their matric exam, after being told countless times they could not do so, they now know that if they work hard and with persistence, they can achieve or obtain what others say they cannot.

 This earned success is what sticks with them through the trials and challenges they will face as they fight for their tertiary qualifications and they are more likely to eventually succeed when so many other first generation college and university students do not finish their post-secondary studies.
 Theirs will not be a straight path.
 But our alumni already know this and they have the resilience, resourcefulness and responsibility to push through, because they know that is what it takes for most people, everywhere to succeed.